 The Remote RadEye detachable x-ray detector is designed to fit into tight spaces that are too small to fit a complete imaging camera.
 The Remote RadEye sensor module is available in several different sensor sizes, and sits at the end of a detachable cable that can reach into tiny corners.
 The panel electronics are mounted in a separate enclosure which can be placed up to several meters away.
 While designed for portable NDT applications, the Remote RadEye can also be used in fixed installations.

 The Remote Sensor head consists of a rugged, light-tight enclosure that is only slightly larger than the sensor itself.
 Users can choose between five different sensor modules, each of which contains a two-dimensional CMOS photodiode array featuring up to 2 million pixels with pixel spacing ranging from 20μm to 96μm.
 Most models are sold in a low-energy/low-dose configuration (typ.
 10-50kV) and an extended 10-160kV energy range (high dose) “EV” version, or even with a Beryllium entrance window that can be used in low-energy applications down to 5keV.
-A shielded cable connects the sensor head to the camera module, which contains either a high-speed digital frame grabber interface, a microprocessor-controlled USB interface, or a Gigabit Ethernet interface.
+A shielded cable connects the sensor head to the camera module, which contains either a microprocessor-controlled USB interface, or a Gigabit Ethernet interface.